Etiology

 In most nonsmoking adults with a normal chest x-ray who do not take ACE inhibitors, chronic cough is caused by one or more of four conditions:[2][3][7][8]

-• Upper airway cough syndrome (formerly postnasal drip syndrome): 34%
+• Upper airway cough syndrome (formerly postnasal drip syndrome)

 More than one cause of chronic cough is often present.
 Truly idiopathic cough is rare and is a diagnosis of exclusion.[9][10]

-Cough as a principal or sole symptom of asthma, known as cough-variant asthma, is present in a subgroup of patients.[10]
-It is usually worse at night.[10]
+Cough as a principal or sole symptom of asthma, known as cough-variant asthma, is present in a subgroup of patients.
+The cough may be productive and may be worse at night or with exercise.
+There may be absence of variable airflow limitation.[11]

 These commonest causes account for most patients presenting to specialty clinics with chronic cough and should generally be considered first if there are no signs or symptoms pointing to alternative diagnoses.